Aden's Shadows: Addressing the Nightlife and Law in the Early 1900s

 But Sheikh Othman wasn’t the only place with its fair share of the night business.
 Crater, Maalla, and Tawahi had their own lines, and Tawahi had a unique issue – a handful of European prostitutes were stirring the pot.
 In 1905, there were four of them, including a pair of Italians.
 They'd been around Aden for a couple of years and had set up shop in some discreet houses in Tawahi.
 They catered to a specific clientele – European military, sailors, and some local Italian businessmen.
 The problem was the commotion they caused, with their customers often knocking on the wrong doors at the most unholy hours.
 They were given a clear choice: move to the established lines in Tawahi, shift to Crater, or pack their bags and leave Aden.

 Fast forward to 1911, and Manserjee Muncherjee was griping that the block he bought in Tawahi to house European prostitutes was near empty.
-He blamed the police for being too strict at the port, not letting the women through because they didn't have enough dough on them, as per the rules.
+He blamed the police for being too strict at the port, not letting the women through because they didn't have enough money on them, as per the rules.
 He argued that they'd make their fortune soon enough if they were let in.

 The saga continued – in 1909, an Italian lady accidentally gave a gunner syphilis.
 By the time they traced her, she had skipped town to Massaua.
 The police were on high alert to keep her out if she tried to return.
 In 1912, another Italian was suspected of having syphilis but refused to stay put in the hospital.
 They ordered her deportation, but she managed to get a clean bill of health from Colonel Pratt, the PMO, and avoided being shipped off.